theimowski/master-thesis/docs/section-paradigms.md

 Functional
 ----------

-Functional programming (FP) is strongly connected with declarative paradigm, and the connection manifests with the way functional programs are built.
+Functional programming is strongly connected with declarative paradigm, and the connection manifests with the way functional programs are built.
 The most basic building block in FP is a function, which follows a number of properties.
 Among the properties, there is function composition, which gives a great ability to compose (combine) functions with help of special constructs.
 Thanks to function composition, full programs can be developed by simply composing granular functions together, hence the relation to declarative paradigm.